Code of Conduct

 Our priority as a club is to foster and promote safe spaces.
 Our code of conduct is a reflection of that purpose.

-Bushrangers Basketball Victoria provides the following policies and consequences for any breach of the policies, to ensure full understanding of behavioural expectations for the benefit of all members.
+Bushrangers Basketball provides the following policies and consequences for any breach of the policies, to ensure full understanding of behavioural expectations for the benefit of all members.

 Each member is required to comply with club conduct policies in order to participate in club activities and evidence their understanding and acceptance of these policies by signing the form provided at membership registration.